uladzimir-miadzinski/MailFilter/README.md

 * `/mf_clear_senders` - to clear senders ignore list.
 * `/mf_clear_headings` - to clear headings ignore list.

+All addon data stored inside `WTF/ACCOUNT_NAME/SavedVariables/MailFilter.lua`.
+You can edit it manually.

 Feel free to use it - it has no legal limitations.

 If you find any bug or strange behaivour please create an issue.